 I walked into the resort through the side entrance and went straight to the restaurant.
 About 20 or more people were sitting there, waiting for the orientation to begin.
 Most of them came in groups, and I wasn’t sure if any other solo travelers were there like me.

 I immediately went into the restroom to change into my swimsuit.
-When I went back to the restaurant, I spotted this person with long, curly, blonde hair standing at the end of the room.
+When I returned to the restaurant, I spotted this person with long, curly, blonde hair standing at the end of the room.
 I recognized her right away; it was coach Pangke.
 I didn’t talk to her at first, but she gave me a small smile when our eyes met.
 I checked my phone and saw her message, asking where I was.
 That’s when I approached her and introduced myself.

 She let out a little laugh and said, “Ikaw pala yan” (so it’s you).